-Tokura is 22, and he lives in Japan making a living off of Minecraft.
+Tokura lives in Japan, making a living off of Minecraft.
 He's part of Cyclone Designs—a studio that produces and sells new games, textures, and skins within the Minecraft tableau, thanks to the creative and economic tools offered up by the Minecraft Marketplace platform.
-(Yes, in 2019, you really can turn a profit as a full-time modder.)
+(Yes, you really can turn a profit as a full-time modder.)

-Tokura mentions that he's been playing Minecraft for eight years now, and got his start in middle school, which is the sort of factoid that might make you feel extremely old.
+Tokura mentions that he's been playing Minecraft since 2011, and got his start in middle school, which might make you feel extremely old.
 Like they did for so many other people, the elementary basics of this strange, homebrew digging module soon gave way to a lifetime's worth of potential.

 Very happy to present the 'Perfect Marionette' made for the @BuildersRefuge Invitational Contest.
 DL & Explanation: https://t.co/DW1Mbhws8O pic.twitter.com/95IK7bIRvjOctober 11, 2017